The-Social-Proof-Foundation/mys-ts-sdks/README.md

 # MySocial Typescript SDKs

-A collection of TypeScript SDKs for interacting with the Sui blockchain ecosystem.
+A collection of TypeScript SDKs for interacting with the Mys blockchain ecosystem.

 ## Documentation